ropensci/hydroscoper/README.md

 API](http://enhydris.readthedocs.io/en/latest/index.html) and provides
 functions to:

-1. Transform the available tables and data sets into tidy data frames.
+1. Transform the available tables and data sets into tidy data frames
-2. Transliterate the Greek Unicode names to Latin.
+2. Transliterate the Greek Unicode names to Latin
-3. Translate various Greek terms to English.
+3. Translate various Greek terms to English

 ## Data sources